 Installation

-You should have received access to the Debian package (for example linkahead-0.9.0.deb
+You should have received access to the Debian package (for example linkahead-0.11.1.deb

-subscription or as a trial version.
+your subscription or from the download page.
 For easier maintenance, LinkAhead uses Docker for

 deployment.
 The Debian package does however not contain the Docker image (since the image is quite

 large) and the image will be downloaded during the installation process from a docker registry.
-You
+If

-On a Debian or Ubuntu system, install the package with: sudo apt install ./linkahead-0.9.0.deb
+On a Debian or Ubuntu system, install the package with: sudo apt install ./linkahead-0.11.1.deb

 (replace the file name with your exact version).